 Meghan manages operations for Allison+Partners’ headquarters office in San Francisco.
 While fostering a collaborative and entrepreneurial environment for staff to thrive, she also oversees strategic public relations campaigns for several consumer brands in travel + tourism, consumer technology, food + beverage and healthcare industries.
 She has nearly fifteen years of experience managing multifaceted and integrated campaigns for such brands as See’s Candies, Zenni Optical, Dignity Health, Boost Mobile, Kimpton Hotels & Resorts, Best Western International, Visit California, Vevo, TiVo, Intel Media, Coravin, the San Francisco Giants Community Fund, Dropcam and Tecate, among others.
-Prior to Allison+Partners, Meghan worked at a boutique firm Spin, handling publicity for sporting and automotive events and brands, as well as Formula PR (now Havas Formula) in its San Diego office.
-She also spent time as a reporter on the copy desk for Boulder Daily Camera.
+Prior to Allison+Partners, Meghan worked at a boutique firm, Spin, handling publicity for sporting and automotive events and brands, as well as Formula PR (now Havas Formula) in its San Diego office.
+She also spent time on the copy desk for the Boulder Daily Camera.
 Meghan has a BS in Journalism from the University of Colorado and has lived in the Dominican Republic and Spain for volunteer and educational pursuits.

 Let’s kick off by answering the obvious question: Yes, the technology industry is certainly a focus in our San Francisco office.
 But as the agency has evolved, so have we.
 With 15 years under our belt as the agency’s HQ, our focus and capabilities now extend well beyond Silicon Valley, thanks to our team of integrated experts providing incredible, results-driven work to consumer, corporate and technology clients alike.
 And, while meeting the needs of clients as diverse as Driscoll’s and Waze certainly keeps us busy, we somehow always manage to find time to enjoy our new office’s rooftop lounge (or at least the roving beer cart that comes around every Friday).